HOW THE USE OF NOLDUS' TOOLS HELPS REFINE AND REDUCE THE USE OF EXPERIMENTAL ANIMALS

 Noldus is a member of the 3Rs collaborative.
 That is an organization based in the US which works for Reduction, Refinement and Replacement of animal testing.
 We are especially active in the working group Translation Digital Biomarkers.
 Translational digital biomarkers are objective physiological and behavioral data which are collected using digital technologies such as Noldus' solutions.

 Wildlife preservation, farm animal welfare, human-pet interaction

-Noldus IT is about making tools for behavioral research, and our applications often find their purpose in wildlife studies, studies on zoo animal behavior, welfare studies in farm animals, and human-pet interaction studies.
-These non-invasive behavioral studies on animals performed in their natural environments or habitats have led to results that are important for wildlife conservation, increased wellbeing of farm and zoo animals, and better understanding of pet-owner relationships, both from a human psychological and animal welfare point of view.
+Noldus IT is about making tools for behavioral research, and our tools are often applied in wildlife studies, studies on zoo animal behavior, welfare studies in farm animals, and human-pet interaction studies.
+These are non-invasive behavioral studies on animals performed in their natural environments or habitats.
+They have led to results that are important for wildlife conservation, increased wellbeing of farm and zoo animals, and better understanding of pet-owner relationships, both from a human psychological and animal welfare point of view.